Austin College Bulletin 2022-2023

 - High School Record: Graduation (or expectation of graduation) from an accredited secondary school, or from a home school.
 Applicants should complete at least 15 high school academic units with the recommended distribution of: English, 4; mathematics, 3 to 4 (including geometry and algebra II); science, 3 to 4 (including 1 to 2 lab sciences); foreign language, 2 to 4 (at least 2 of the same language); social studies, 2 to 4; and fine arts, 1 to 2 units.
 Applicants should provide a transcript of high school work completed through the junior year with a list of courses to be taken in the senior year.

 - Standardized Test Scores: Students admitted to Austin College typically score well above national averages on the College Board SAT or ACT.
 Austin College accepts scores from either the SAT or the ACT.
 In the review process, the college considers the highest subtest scores from all testing dates.
 Test results are evaluated in conjunction with the applicant’s high school record.

-- Expository Writing Paper: In lieu of SAT/ACT score(s), test-optional applicants need to submit a graded expository writing paper, which should include teacher comments and final grade.
-This track is available to all U.S. applicants who attend an accredited private or public high school.
-Homeschool and International applicants must submit test scores.
+- Expository Writing Paper: In lieu of SAT/ACT score(s), test-optional applicants may submit a graded English or history paper.
+This track is available to all U.S. applicants who attend an accredited private or public high school, homeschool students, and students enrolled in accredited English language schools based internationally.
+Non-native English speakers enrolled in school internationally are required to submit SAT, ACT, TOEFL, or IELTS scores.

 - Personal Qualities: While academic preparation is of primary concern, Austin College seeks students who will contribute to the campus community personally as well as academically.
 Personal qualities are assessed through evidence of extracurricular involvement in school activities, athletics, community service, church activities, or employment; recommendations from counselors and teachers; and the essay portion of the application.